moazrefat/hello-nodejs/README.md

    - We can use istio to do a traffic mirroring, routing and injection

 ### Gitops with kubernetes
-We can use **ArgoCD** or **Flux** as GitOps tool which is kubernetes controller that continuously monitors running applications and compares the current live state against the desired target state written in the infrasturcture git repos and apply the change if any change occurs.
+We can use **ArgoCD** or **Flux** as GitOps tool which is kubernetes controller that continuously monitors running applications and compares the current live state against the desired target state written in the infrasturcture git repos and apply the change if any change occurs. a link for how to https://github.com/moazrefat/K8S-Bonus/tree/master/argocd